-Literally as soon as you alight from the tube station you can just follow along in the wake of the rest of humanity, cause they are all pretty much going to the same place.
+Literally as soon as you alight from the tube station you can just follow along in the wake of the rest of humanity, because they are all pretty much going to the same place.
 The closer you get the more crowded it all seems as lines of people all converge on the nominated entry points.
-Having said that entry is quick and well resourced so you are not waiting long to enter the gates.
+Having said that, entry is quick and well-resourced so you are not waiting long to enter the gates.

-We had HRH Kate’s display garden as part of our years visit and the queue to get into that literally took 3/4 hour just to go thru for a 5 minute gander, but we have been there and done that…..tick.
+We had HRH Kate’s display garden as part of our year’s visit and the queue to get into that literally took 3/4 hour just to go through for a five minute gander.
+But we have been there and done that: tick.

-Would I go back?……don’t personally think I need to, however as a forced/reluctant type gardener, I still enjoyed the day and would highly recommend a visit.
+Would I go back?
+I don’t personally think I need to, however as a forced/reluctant type gardener, I still enjoyed the day and would highly recommend a visit.

-Just remember leave the dog, the kids and the stroller behind, be prepared for major crowds, pray for a sunny day, and if you need to, make sure you bring your anti histamine cause you will definitely need it.
+- If you need to, make sure you bring your anti-histamine because you will definitely need it.
 The pollen and floral smells are overwhelming.

-Home could learn a lot from the organisers of this show, particularly in the area of ablutions, no plastic smelly port a loos here, but I guess they get Royalty visiting occasionally so they have to allow for that.
+Home could learn a lot from the organisers of this show, particularly in the area of ablutions.
+There are no plastic smelly port a loos here, but I guess they get royalty visiting occasionally so they have to allow for that.

-Now it’s back on the boat and we are heading for the Pontycysylite aqueduct in Wales.
+Now it’s back on the boat and we are heading for the Pontcysyllte aqueduct in Wales.
 Hold your breath for that one.
 By all accounts it will be outstanding.